DevlessTeam/docs/api-engine.md

   }
 }
 ```
-Now we query the authentication table using the get parameters provided by the engine.
+Now we query the auth_table using the get parameters provided by the engine.
-* The ``table`` parameter is used to provide the table name
+* The ``table`` parameter is used to provide the table name.
-* The ``orderBy`` parameter makes it possible to arrange the data in descending order based on the field provided
+* The ``orderBy`` parameter makes it possible to arrange the data in descending order based on the field provided.
-* The ``where`` parameter is used to get data where the field provided before the comma contains the data passed
+* The ``where`` parameter is used to get data where the field provided before the comma contains the data passed.
+* The ``orWhere`` parameter allows for collective query of data that might contain a keyword.
 * The ``size`` parameter is used to set the total number of records to be returned.
 * The ``offset`` parameter sets an offset on the record.

 Next, we are going to change the username from Edmond to James